We’re on a mission to transition Toronto away from gas-powered leaf blowers

 We’re a group of Toronto residents determined to create a safer, cleaner and quieter city for all

 Gas-powered leaf blowers are not just a temporary noise annoyance; research has shown they are a serious threat to public health and the environment.
 Switching to electric or battery-powered blowers, or using manual rakes, can help mitigate these effects.
-It's a small change that can have a big positive impact on your community and the environment.
+It's a small change that can have a big positive impact on your health and the environment.

 Reducing how much we emit from fossil fuels is crucial for both improving air quality and decarbonizing our economy.
-We can work collectively to ban the use of gas-powered leaf blowers in our communities.

 We’re Taking a Stand Because